aMediocreDad/jal/README.md

 5. Like so: `@JournalEntry[My Cool Journal#Secrets]`.
 6. If done right, the resulting link should look like this: `:icon:My Cool Journal: Secrets`.

+### Scene Notes

+That's right!
+This library supports anchor links in scene notes as well now.
+Simply drag the journal entry onto the canvas and give the `text` entry in the resulting pin a name corresponding to the heading you want.

+> Et Voilà!

 ## License

 See `LICENSE.txt`